microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 [**Kubernetes Manifest file**](https://kubernetes.io/docs/reference/kubectl/cheatsheet/): Kubernetes manifests with deployments, services and pods can be defined in json or yaml.
 The file extensions .yaml, .yml, and .json can be used.

-In this lab, you will perform the following:
+In this lab, the following tasks will be performed:

-- Create an Azure Container Registry (ACR), AKS and Azure SQL server
+* Create an Azure Container Registry (ACR), AKS and Azure SQL server
-- Provision VSTS Team Project with .NET Core application using [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/) tool
+* Provision VSTS Team Project with .NET Core application using the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/) tool
-- Configure endpoints(properties) in VSTS to access Azure and AKS
+* Configure endpoints (properties) in VSTS to access Azure and AKS
-- Application database deployment and configure Continuous Deployment (CD) in VSTS
+* Configure application database deployment and configure Continuous Deployment (CD) in VSTS
-- Modify database connection string & ACR configuration in the source code
+* Modify database connection string & ACR configuration in the source code
-- Initiate the build to automatically deploy the application
+* Initiate the build to automatically deploy the application

 The below diagram details the VSTS DevOps workflow with Azure Container Service with AKS:

 [![VSTS DevOps workflow with Azure Container Service with AKS](images/vstsaksdevops.png)](https://azure.microsoft.com/en-in/solutions/architecture/continuous-integration-deployment-containers/)

-- Firstly, the source code changes are committed to the VSTS git repository
+* Firstly, the source code changes are committed to the VSTS git repository
-- VSTS will build the custom Docker image **myhealth.web** and push the image tagged with the build ID to the ACR.
-Subsequently it will publish the [Kubernetes deployment YAML file](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) as a build artifact
+* VSTS will create the custom Docker image **myhealth.web** and push the image tagged with the build ID to the ACR.
+Subsequently it will publish the [Kubernetes deployment YAML file](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) as a build artifact.
-- VSTS will deploy **mhc-front** and **mhc-back** services into  the Kubernetes cluster using the YAML file. **mhc-front** is the application hosted on a load balancer whereas **mhc-back** is the [Redis](https://redis.io/) cache
+* VSTS will deploy **mhc-front** and **mhc-back** services into the Kubernetes cluster using the YAML file.
+  >**mhc-front** is the application hosted on a load balancer whereas **mhc-back** is the [Redis](https://redis.io/) Cache
-- The Kubernetes cluster will then pull the **myhealth.web** image from the ACR into the [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) and complete the rest of the deployment file instructions
+* The Kubernetes cluster will then pull the **myhealth.web** image from the ACR into the [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) and complete the deployment file instructions
-- The myhealth.web application will be accessible through a browser once the deployment is successfully completed
+* The myhealth.web application will be accessible through a browser, once the deployment is successfully completed

-## Prerequisites
+## Pre-requisites for the lab

-1. **Microsoft Azure Account**: You need a valid and active azure account for the lab
+1. An active **Microsoft Azure Account** account

-1. **Visual Studio Team Services Account**: If you don’t have one, you can create from [here](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)
+1. An active **Visual Studio Team Services (VSTS)** account.
+Click [here](https://www.visualstudio.com/team-services/) to create a new VSTS account.

-1. You will need [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) for VSTS
+1. A valid [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) for VSTS

-1. You need to install **Kubernetes extension** from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tsuyoshiushio.k8s-endpoint)  to your VSTS account
+1. **Kubernetes extension** from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tsuyoshiushio.k8s-endpoint) installed to the VSTS account

-## Preparing user machine
+## Preparing the user machine

-This lab requires executables to be installed and configured in **Administrator** mode on your machine.
-If you do not have administrative privileges on your machine, create a Windows VM on Azure and follow the exercises within the VM.
+This lab requires all the pre-requisite executables to be installed and configured in an **Administrator** mode on the user machine.
+If the administrative privileges are not available on the user machine, it is suggested to create a Windows Virtual Machine (VM) on Azure and follow the exercises in the VM.

 1. Spin up a [Windows virtual machine on Azure](https://portal.azure.com/#create/Microsoft.WindowsServer2016Datacenter-ARM).

-1. Disable [Internet Explorer Enhanced Configuration](https://support.microsoft.com/en-in/help/815141/internet-explorer-enhanced-security-configuration-changes-the-browsing) to allow download of the below tools.
+1. Disable the [Internet Explorer Enhanced Configuration](https://support.microsoft.com/en-in/help/815141/internet-explorer-enhanced-security-configuration-changes-the-browsing) to allow download of the rest of the pre-requisite tools.

-1. Enable [JavaScript](https://support.microsoft.com/en-in/help/3135465/how-to-enable-javascript-in-windows) to allow lab required specific features on the webpage.
+1. Enable the [JavaScript](https://support.microsoft.com/en-in/help/3135465/how-to-enable-javascript-in-windows) to allow lab required specific features on the webpage.

-1. Download and install  [Git Bash](https://git-scm.com/downloads) in the Azure VM.
+1. Download and install the [Git Bash](https://git-scm.com/downloads) in the Azure VM.

-1. Install [Azure CLI version 2.0.23](https://azurecliprod.blob.core.windows.net/msi/azure-cli-2.0.23.msi) on the Azure VM.
-This is the **Azure Command Line Interface** tool required to authenticate to your Azure subscription and fetch the Azure resource group details required later in Exercise 2.
+1. Install the [Azure CLI version 2.0.23](https://azurecliprod.blob.core.windows.net/msi/azure-cli-2.0.23.msi) on the Azure VM.

+   > This is the **Azure Command Line Interface** tool required to authenticate to the Azure subscription and fetch the Azure resource group details required in the Exercise 2.

-1. Download [KubeCtl](https://storage.googleapis.com/kubernetes-release/release/v1.9.0/bin/windows/amd64/kubectl.exe), and make sure the path of **kubectl.exe** is added to the [PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx).
-Kubectl is a command line interface for running commands against Kubernetes clusters.
+1. Download the [KubeCtl](https://storage.googleapis.com/kubernetes-release/release/v1.9.0/bin/windows/amd64/kubectl.exe), and make sure the path of **kubectl.exe** is included in the [PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx) of the lab machine.

+   > Kubectl is a command line interface for running commands against Kubernetes clusters.
 In this lab, Kubectl is used to check the status of pods.

-1. Create a pair of SSH RSA public & private keys which will be used in the next exercise -
+1. Follow the below instructions to create a pair of SSH RSA public & private keys which will be used in the next exercise.
-    1. Open **Git Bash**, type **ssh-keygen -t rsa** and hit enter.
+    1. Open the **Git Bash**, type the command `ssh-keygen -t rsa` and press the **Enter** button.
-    2. Provide the following values -
+    2. Provide the following values:
-        - **File path** : Path to which the generated key file should be saved.
+        * **File path** : Path to which the generated key file should be saved.
 Leave it blank to save the file to default path.
-        - **Passphrase** : Provide a passphrase or leave it blank for an empty passphrase.
+        * **Passphrase** : Provide a passphrase or leave it blank for an empty passphrase.
     3. Access the path where the keys are generated.
 The contents of the public key **id_rsa.pub** is required for setting up environment which are of format

 1. You need [Azure Service Principal Client ID and Client Secret](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for the next exercise.